SAGARSURI/Gossip/README.md

 # gossip

-A new Flutter chat application build on CometChat SDK.
+A new Flutter chat application built using the CometChat SDK.

 # How to run: